Birth of the Balancer

 “What world is it from?”

-They are the Seklu, the energy dancers.
+We are Seklu, energy dancers.

-I project an image of the artifact.
+I project an image of the artifact, hidden within the Heart Fountain.

 The others quiet down.